Grinding Out Salmon Catches

 Salmon Fishery Boards & Beat Owners Wake Up

-If you're a Scottish salmon fishery board official then get to grips with the power of the internet & social media if you haven't already done so.
-With the exception of a few I don't see much that represents the glory and brilliance of this pursuit that could be taken seriously for promoting Scottish salmon fishing which is a disgrace given the significance of this pursuit.
-If ghillies aren't producing fish (or quality images of fish they catch) then find competent anglers or guides to go out onto beats that are not producing (or being fished properly) to prove the point.
-Every quality photograph that hits social media these days reaches thousands of people yet many in this business still don't take this seriously enough but they should be doing so to counteract the often unfair tabloid assassination attempts the industry has been under in recent years.
-Yesterday one of my fish catching 'machine' associates caught a perfect 23lbs salmon on the River Dee at Invery & Tilquhillie which the lovely photograph of was all over the internet within minutes.
-I believe 'top' salmon anglers like that need to be circulated much more often as their 'consistent' successes produce synergy for the entire river.
-A fishery board or a beat owner would likely acquire expert salmon fishers on a 'complimentary cast' scenario but it would be a chargeable service (for marketing) in the real world if they really think about it!
+If you're a Scottish salmon fishery board official or salmon beat owner then get to grips with the power of the internet & social media if you haven't already done so.
+With the exception of a few I don't see much that represents the glory and brilliance of this pursuit that could be taken seriously for promoting Scottish salmon fishing which is poor given the significance of this glorious national pursuit.
+Every quality photograph that's uploaded on social media these days reaches thousands of people yet many in this business still don't take this seriously enough but they should be doing so to counteract the often unfair tabloid assassination attempts the industry has been under in recent years.
+I also believe 'top' salmon anglers who consistently catch salmon should be invited onto beats much more often than they are as their 'consistent' success levels produce synergy for the entire river and educational benefits to those anglers who are new to the sport.
+A fishery board or a salmon beat owner would likely acquire expert salmon fishers on a 'complimentary cast' basis however that would be a chargeable marketing service in the real world!